grus91/hello-world/README.md

 # hello-world
-It is my first test seting-up repository on gitHub
+It is my first test seting-up repository on gitHub.
+I am new to gitHub, so I hope that I will get quickly familiar with it.